zhuangxinyu/Dynamic-SBM-by-production-technologies/README.md

 <a id="1">[1]</a>
 Li, Y., & Chen, Y. (2021).
 Development of an SBM-ML model for the measurement of green total factor productivity: The case of pearl river delta urban agglomeration.
 Renewable and Sustainable Energy Reviews, 145, 111131. <br>
 <a id="2">[2]</a>
 Chung, Y. H., Färe, R., & Grosskopf, S. (1997).
-Productivity and undesirable outputs: a directional distance function approach. journal of Environmental Management, 51(3), 229-240.
+Productivity and undesirable outputs: a directional distance function approach. journal of Environmental Management, 51(3), 229-240. <br>
 <a id="3">[3]</a>
 Tone, K., Tsutsui, M., 2010.
 Dynamic DEA: A slack-based measure approach.
 Omega: Int.
 J. Manage.
 Sci.
 38, 45–156.